Nejik/njBox/README.md

 })
 ```
 ## Delegate attributes
 For most events we using delegate method that binds on elements with specific attribute.
-For example if you need custom close button in your modal, you don't need to manage it with js api, you can add to modal ```data-njb-close``` attribute.
+For example if you need custom close button in your modal, you don't need to manage it with js api, you can add to button ```data-njb-close``` attribute.
 Also this attributes used as markers for dom creation, if you need to customize templates.

 List of interactive attributes: